Cultural Encounters: Japan's Diverse Past and Present

 Cultural Encounters: Teaching Japan's Diverse Past and Present.

-During the 2014-2015 school year, the Program for Teaching East Asia will conduct a secondary-level curriculum development, exchange, and training project that reflects new trends in world history and Japan studies.
-The project will: 1) publish an online curriculum on episodes of international or intercultural encounters throughout Japanese history; 2) arrange online video meetings in which U.S. and Japanese preservice and inservice teachers discuss teaching Japanese history and cultures; and 3) develop a new online course that focuses on international relations during a specific Japanese historical period and a corresponding online lesson.
+In 2015 school year, the Program for Teaching East Asia completed a secondary-level curriculum development, exchange, and training project that reflects new trends in world history and Japan studies.
+The project: 1) published an online curriculum on episodes of international or intercultural encounters throughout Japanese history; 2) arranged online video meetings in which U.S. and Japanese preservice and inservice teachers compared education systems and discusssed teaching Japanese history; and 3) developed a new online course that focuses on Japan's internatinal relations before, during, and after the Tokugawa era (1600-1868).